tfaure42/YAPT/README.md

 The programm forks and runs each case and each function to compare in a subprocess.
 The output is captured and piped to parent process, just like the return value.
 These values are then interpreted and compared.
 If the subprocess exits with an error, then the exit status is interpreted.

-If every exit status was 0, leaks are tested after running every previous case directly in the parent process.
+If every exit status are 0, leaks are tested after running every previous case directly in the parent process.

 ### How are the test files formated :

 These Test files are python files (obviously).

-These files must be passed as parameters to the YAPT executable.
+These files must be used as parameters to the YAPT executable.

-These files must contain at least a `cases_generator` element.
+These files must contain at least one `cases_generator` element.
 This element must be an iterable (generator, list...) factory.
 Its return would contain *test subsets*.
-Test subsets are dictionnaries formatted as bellow :
+Test subsets are dictionnaries, as formated bellow :

     {'name': name, 'cases': cases}